 Daft Punk were masters of sampling and Discovery was their masterpiece.
 But did they cross that line between thievery and adaption for art’s sake?
 Did they go too far?

 And even though it is present in most facets of production nowadays, sampling used to have a very bad rap.
-From plagiarism claims to mistaken original sources, there are a plethora of things that can and probably will go wrong when using someone else’s work, or just having a similar vibe.
+From plagiarism claims to mistaken original sources, there are a plethora of things that can and probably will go wrong, whether you’re stealing and resampling someone else’s work, or just having a similar vibe.

-Especially in modern popular music, the massive exposure of a radio hit comes with the risk of someone claiming that your song’s success stemmed from their own work; whether or not those claims are substantiated, though, is up for debate.
+Especially in modern popular music, the massive exposure of a radio hit comes with the risk of someone claiming that your song’s success stemmed from their own work, regardless of whether or not those claims are substantiated.

 One of the most iconic electronic albums of the modern era, however, is also the ‘worst offender’ when it comes to music sampling.
-It took a decade to uncover the secrets behind Daft Punk’s Discovery, but from the iconic riffs of Digital Love to the irritating looping vocals in High Life, almost every track has been recreated using parts from different songs — a sort of Frankenstein album.
+It took a decade to uncover the secrets behind Daft Punk’s Discovery, but from the iconic riffs of Digital Love to the repetitive looping vocals in High Life, almost every track has been recreated using elements from different songs — a sort of Frankenstein album.

 Despite Romanthony’s featured vocals being created specifically for the track, and extra edits meant to give the samples the spacey sound that defines the track, there’s no denying that the core of the song is almost completely repurposed.

 By simply speeding and pitching the samples up, they turned an originally mid-tempo song with male vocals into the wordless female vocals and instrumental melodies that make up a majority of the track, with extra beats thrown in to finish it off.

 Given that Discovery was created as a way to celebrate the childhoods of members Thomas Bangalter and Guy-Manuel de Homem-Christo, the use of samples taken from older songs makes sense in the context of the album.